mark-watson/Clojure-AI-Book/manuscript/webscrape.md

     https://example/com#faq

-where we need to use check if a URI starts with "http" in which case we just use the URI as-is.
+where we need to use check if a URI starts with "http" in which case we just use the URI as is.
 Otherwise, treat the URI as a partial like "#faq" that is added to the base URI.

 {lang="clojure",linenos=on}
 ~~~~~~~~